Understanding the Value of Self-Pay Neuropsychological Evaluations

 • Are payment plans available?

 There is no single right answer.
 For some people, an insurance-based evaluation is the best fit.
-For others, the combination of shorter wait times, greater flexibility, and a more comprehensive assessment process makes a self-pay evaluation worth the investment.
+For others, shorter wait times, specialized expertise, or greater flexibility in the evaluation process may make a self-pay option worth considering.

 Final Thoughts